th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/docs/source/wlan_exp_log.rst

 * ``wlan_exp_log`` attribute: must be present with boolean value True
 * ``wlan_exp_ver`` attribute: 3-tuple of integers recording the `(major,minor,rev)` version of the wlan_exp package that wrote the file
 * ``log_data`` dataset: the raw bytearray retrieved from the 802.11 Reference Design node, stored as a scalar value using the HDF5 opaque type
-* ``log_data_index`` sub-group (optional): if present, must be a group with one dataset per log entry type, where each dataset contains the array of integers indicating the location of each log entry in the ``log_data``.
+* ``raw_log_index`` sub-group (optional): if present, must be a group with one dataset per log entry type, where each dataset contains the array of integers indicating the location of each log entry in the ``log_data``.
 This group-of-datasets encodes the dictionary-of-arrays normally used to represent the raw_log_index.
 * User provided attributes: additional attributes provided at the time of file creation.
 The `log_util_hdf` methods store these attributes when supplied by the user code.
 These can be useful to store additional experiment-specific details about the log data (i.e. date/time of the experiment, physical location of the nodes, etc.).